foxbunny/javascript-by-example/type-detection.md

 }
 ```

-**NOTE:** The above example is actuallly a very good case where you cannot
+**NOTE:** The above example is actually a very good case where you cannot
 avoid type detection because you *can* add 1 to undefined, in which case you
 would get  a `NaN` as a result, and your code will not throw an exception.
 It
 makes sense mathematically in a way, but hardly useful in real life.